 “Tell him that you’re not going to leave until he lets you explain what you were doing for David.”

 “You already said I should do that.
 But I don’t know if it’s going to work,” I whined.

 “But that’s exactly what upset him, Tony.
-He saw David kissing you.
-You have to tell him why David was kissing you.
+He saw you and David kissing.
+You have to tell him why you and David were kissing.
 That it was so he could practice kissing a guy for a play.
 You have to tell him it didn’t mean anything, that he, Scott, is the only boy you love.”

 “You think I should go now?”